Aditi Rao Hydari: Personal life

-In 2004, it was reported that Hydari had married actor and former lawyer Satyadeep Mishra in 2002.
-She declined to comment on her marital status in a 2012 interview, but confirmed in 2013 that the couple had separated.
-Hydari met Mishra when she was seventeen, and later described him as her first serious relationship.
-Despite their separation, the two have remained on amicable terms.
+In 2004, it was reported that Hydari was married to Satyadeep Mishra in 2002, an Indian actor and former lawyer.
+The actress had declined to comment on her marital status in a 2012 interview, but in a 2013 interview, she mentioned that she and Mishra were separated.
+Hydari had met Mishra when she was 17 years old, and it was with him that she had her first serious relationship.
+Although separated, the two have kept in touch over the years and remain close friends.

-Hydari met actor Siddharth while working on the film Maha Samudram (2021), and the two began dating the same year.
-The couple announced their engagement on 28 March 2024.
-Hydari married Siddharth on 16 September 2024 at Sri Ranganayaka Swamy Temple, Wanaparthy.
+Aditi met actor Siddharth on the set of their film Maha Samudram in 2021, and the two began dating later that year.
+On 28 March 2024, they announced their engagement, and on 16 September 2024, they were married.